Does CBD Show Up on a Drug Test?

 They’re also the least precise – drug compounds stay in your urine for only a few days to a few weeks, whereas the same compounds can be found in your hair or blood for months or even years depending on your physiological makeup, height, weight, how much body fat you have, your age, your health, your exercise patterns, and even your state of mind.

-Regardless, it’s highly unlikely CBD oils will cause you to fail a drug screening.
+Regardless, it’s highly unlikely CBD oils will cause you to test positive for a drug screening.

-Urinalysis checks urine for drug metabolites, not the specific substance itself.
-These tests are looking for a specific cannabinoid – THC – which can legally only make up 0.3 percent or less of CBD isolate.
+Urinalysis checks urine for thc metabolites, not the specific substance itself.
+These tests are looking for a specific cannabinoid – THC (found in the cannabis plant) which can legally only make up 0.3 percent or less of CBD isolate.
+(1)

 So, unless you consume an abnormally large amount of CBD (over 1,000mg per day), you should be fine.
-Even then, it should only trigger a false positive, meaning they’ll need to re-test you.
+Even then, it should only trigger a false positive result due to trace amounts of thc, meaning they’ll need to re-test you.

 Blood, Hair, & Saliva Tests